-Constrained Low Density Residential is a designation for single-family residential use that is recognized for having larger lots or development constraints, such as frequently flooded areas, geologically hazardous areas, river and stream corridors, channel migration areas, wetlands, and native wildlife and fish habitat.
+Constrained [Low Density Residential](#) is a [portion of the Low Density Residential designation for single-family residential use](#) that is recognized for having larger lots or development constraints, such as frequently flooded areas, geologically hazardous areas, river and stream corridors, channel migration areas, wetlands, and native wildlife and fish habitat.
 Density in this area is expected to reach a maximum of two dwelling units per acre.
-The CLDR area includes properties located within the floodplain and floodway areas adjacent to the South Fork of the Snoqualmie River, and includes properties within the UGA, characterized by larger lot sizes and in keeping with the small town and natural character recognized as important in the city's vision statement.
+The CLDR area includes properties located within the floodplain and floodway areas adjacent to the South Fork of the Snoqualmie River, and includes properties within the UGA, characterized by larger lot sizes and in keeping with the [rural small town and natural](#) character recognized as important in the city's vision statement.

-Medium Density Residential (MDR)
+Cottage Residential (CR) Medium Density Residential (MDR)

-The Medium Density Residential zoning designation provides for innovative housing types on smaller lot sizes with increased densities to create greater diversity for residents of North Bend.
-MDR is comprised of predominately single-family smaller detached housing in the form of cottages, as well as attached housing within smaller-scale buildings consistent with single-family neighborhood character at densities between Low Density Residential and High Density Residential.
+[Cottage Residential](#) [The Medium Density Residential](#) zoning designation provides for innovative housing types on smaller lot sizes with increased densities to create greater diversity for residents of North Bend.
+[MDR CR](#) is comprised of predominately single-family smaller detached housing [in the form of cottages, though some attached housing is allowed, as well as attached housing within smaller-scale buildings consistent with single-family neighborhood character at densities between Low Density Residential and High Density Residential](#).